haydnv/b-table/README.md

 # b-table
-A persistent database table based on b-tree, with support for multiple indices
+A persistent database table based on b-tree, with a SQL-style API and support for multiple indices